Bill Littlejohn: Association with the Hubleys and later years

 Director Michael Sporn has called Littlejohn "an animation 'God'" and cited his work as among the best in American animation.
-Of his work on the 1964 film "Of Stars and Men," Sporn said, "Bill's work on Of Stars and Men has completely entered my vocabulary of great animation.
+Of his work on the 1964 film Of Stars and Men, Sporn said, "Bill's work on Of Stars and Men has completely entered my vocabulary of great animation.
 The walk cycles for the many animals are just so majestic and regal that I watch them over and over."

 Littlejohn worked with John and Faith Hubley for more than 30 years.
-In his later years, Littlejohn also worked on several animated features, including "The Phantom Tollbooth" (1970), "Watership Down" (1978), "Heavy Metal" (1981), R.O.
-Blechman's "The Soldier's Tale" (1984), and "Mrs. Doubtfire" (1993).
+In his later years, Littlejohn also worked on several other feature films, including The Phantom Tollbooth (1970), Watership Down (1978), Heavy Metal (1981), R.O.
+Blechman's The Soldier's Tale (1984), and the cartoon sequences in Mrs. Doubtfire (1993).

 Advocacy for the art of animation

 In 1957, he joined with Ward Kimball and Les Goldman in founding ASIFA-Hollywood, a non-profit organization formed to promote and preserve the art of film animation.
 Since 1972, the organization has presented the annual Annie Awards for outstanding work in animation.

 In 1965, Littlejohn and other ASIFA-Hollywood members organized the International Tournée of Animation, a program to show quality animation at the Los Angeles County Museum of Art.
 Prior to this, it had been almost impossible to see quality animation in the United States.
 The Tournee became affiliated with the American Film Institute in 1969 and conducted a multi-city tour for many years.

 In 1984, Littlejohn and his wife, Fini, helped organize the Olympiad of Animation for the 1984 Olympic Arts Festival.

 From 1988 to 2001, Littlejohn was also a member of the Academy of Motion Picture Arts and Sciences Board of Governors representing short films and animation.
 He was on the advisory board of the Los Angeles Student Film Institute.